 Even a life and death struggle would have harmed his reputation and his right to even be in the conversation for the mythical greatest ever.

-McGregor had his own pressure’s of course, if he had suffered a quick stoppage loss or even a one-sided embarrassing points defeat, the damage to his reputation and his sport, while not permanent, would have taken some time to recover.
+McGregor had his own pressures of course, if he had suffered a quick stoppage loss or even a one-sided embarrassing points defeat, the damage to his reputation and his sport, while not permanent, would have taken some time to recover.
 Although events since have done more to harm his reputation.

 I think on reflection, all parties just about got away with it.

-Mayweather won comfortably enough, I still don’t think he carried McGregor as some suggest.
-Mayweather did what he always does, he let the storm pass, and put on the pressure once the danger had gone, to force the stoppage and walk away from the sport with a 50-0 record.
+Mayweather won comfortably enough, I still don’t think he carried McGregor as some will strongly argue.
+Mayweather did what he always did, he let the storm pass, and put on the pressure once the danger had passed, to force the stoppage and walk away from the sport with a 50-0 record.

-McGregor did talk of a rematch initially, convinced he could win a return, it won’t happen, it shouldn’t happen, but then the fight last August shouldn’t have happened.
+McGregor even now talks of a rematch convinced he could win a return, it won’t happen, it shouldn’t happen, but then the first fight shouldn’t have happened.

-Mayweather v McGregor wasn’t the embarrassment it could have been, and as I said earlier, they got away with it, just.
+Mayweather vs McGregor wasn’t the embarrassment it could have been, and as I said earlier, they just about got away with it, but only just.